 On the spot.
-Post 8vo.
-12s. ciofin.

-"The book is very pleasantly writin, crowded with picturesque aketches by both pen and pencil, and exhibits, with brevity and clearness, a complete review of the past and present relations, complicated cleanly in their origin and progress, between the native trakes, the New Zealand Company, the British Government, and the settlers.
-We have not seen the case of New Zealand statements.
-His journeys up rivers and mountains, and in various directions across a trackless country, his intercourse with the native, and the incidents of savase life which every now and then row upon his course, are full of excitement, and bring out in their details an effective picture of the colony."
+Fost 8vo.
+123. Ciotin.
+"The book is very pleasantly writen, crowded with pictures ne aktches by both pen and pencil, and exhibits, with brevity and elements, a complete review of the past and priven relations, complexed to lead in a their origin and progress, between the native trades, the New Zealand tempory is the first of Government, and the settlers.
+We have not seen the case of New Zealand stated on fairly or so intelligibly deswheer.
+Mr. Power's personal marrative considerably calances the interest and value of fairly or so intelligibly deswheer.
+Mr. Power's personal marrative considerably calances the interest and value of fairly or so intelligibly deswheer.
+Mr. Power's personal marrative considerably calances the interest and value of this statements.
+This journays up increase and mountains, and in various directions across a trackless countre, his interventive with the natives, and the incidents of subset life where very now and then rove upon his course, are full of excitement, and bring out in their details an effective picture of the colory."
+Bartir's Miscellary.